Jiayulllll/food-app/README.md

 ## finished connected to the MongDB and add, list, order function

-## now working on the admin panel for the website backend
+## finished on the admin panel for the website backend

+## now working on the login & registration feature

 # React + Vite